Deciding how many days in Cappadocia to spend is perhaps the biggest challenge when it comes to planning the perfect trip.

 Are You Planning on Taking Tours?

 Because the region of Cappadocia is so massive, many of the attractions are located far away from its center.
-Consequently, tours in Cappadocia are one of the best options for sightseeing as they allow you to see a lot of places in a short amount of time.
+Consequently, tours from Istanbul to Cappadocia, or just tours from within Cappadocia, are one of the best options for sightseeing as they allow you to see a lot of places in a short amount of time.

 However, we understand that tours aren’t everyone’s cup of tea.